Executive Suite: Release

-Metro-Goldwyn-Mayer premiered Executive Suite in Hollywood on April 15, 1954.
+MGM premiered Executive Suite in Hollywood on April 15, 1954.
 Its U.S. release expanded on April 30, 1954.

 Home media

 Warner Bros.
 Home Entertainment released Executive Suite on DVD on October 30, 2007, as part of the multi-film set Barbara Stanwyck: The Signature Collection.
 The Warner Archive Collection later issued a standalone DVD on May 29, 2013.
 On June 24, 2025, the Warner Archive Collection released the film for the first time on Blu-ray.

 Reception

 Box office

-The film was number one at the U.S. box office for four consecutive weeks during May 1954, grossing $1,845,000.
+Executive Suite was number one at the U.S. box office for four consecutive weeks during May 1954, grossing $1,845,000.
 According to MGM records, the film eventually earned theatrical rentals of $2,682,000 in the U.S. and Canada, and $903,000 in other markets, for a worldwide total of $3,585,000 and a profit of $772,000.

-Critical response
+Critical reaction

-Variety noted the overall enthusiastic reviews: “In nearly all keys [key cities] the pic has drawn enthusiastic crix [critics’] approval.
-This has helped considerably in smaller cities where reviews are followed faithfully.”.
-The Variety staff praised the film for its ensemble cast, and also wrote favorably of screenwriter Ernest Lehman's adaptation of the source novel.
-However, Bosley Crowther, writing in The New York Times called it "[A] pretty chilly succession of echoing rooms", and commented that "for all of Mr. Holden's fine oration the ideal of stouter furniture and a happier furniture corporation doesn't cause the blood to run hot."
-Crowther does praise the "quality production and general quality acting of the film", and calls it "a fair endeavor" but notes that "dramatically, it doesn't add up."
+Variety noted the overall enthusiastic reviews: "In nearly all keys [key cities] the pic has drawn enthusiastic crix [critics'] approval.
+This has helped considerably in smaller cities where reviews are followed faithfully."
+William Brogdon of Variety praised the film for its ensemble cast, and also wrote favorably of Lehman's adaptation of the source novel, stating he "has fashioned it into screen form as a dramatically interesting motion picture humanizing big business and its upper echelon personalities."

+Bosley Crowther, writing in The New York Times, called it "[A] pretty chilly succession of echoing rooms", and commented that "for all of Mr. Holden's fine oration the ideal of stouter furniture and a happier furniture corporation doesn't cause the blood to run hot."
+Crowther however praised the "quality production and general quality acting of the film", and called it "a fair endeavor" but notes that "dramatically, it doesn't add up."

 Edwin Schallert of the Los Angeles Times called the film's tension "well-sustained" and praised the performances of Stanwyck, Foch, Calhern, and Pidgeon.
-In January 1955 Fortune magazine published a four-page article, "The Executive as Hero", which praised the film, commenting that it "has set in motion the conflicts and collisions that give business its true drama."
+Harrison's Reports wrote: "It is a quality production, expertly directed and finely acted, but as a dramatic offering it seems more suited to the classes than to the masses."
+In January 1955, Fortune magazine published a four-page article, "The Executive as Hero", which praised the film, commenting that it "has set in motion the conflicts and collisions that give business its true drama."

-The film has received critical acclaim from modern day critics.